 Now, let’s see where GraphQL stands in the APLM process/workflow.

 In the Gartner Top Strategic Technology Trends for 2021 report, Gartner outlines several trend strategies for this year.
 Some of those trends include AI Engineering, Automation, etc. Almost all the trends and strategies will certainly rely heavily on APIs to better share information/data and insights.
 Since GraphQL is improving the APLM (API Lifecycle Management) space, there is a lot to be gained in using it.
 Let’s take a brief look at the APLM phases and how GraphQL is improving them.

-Meaning that, with GraphQL, if you need a new field, there is no need to go to a fresh code iteration in the back-end.
-You only need to establish the scope of data from the schema and they would be exposed and be readily available to you.
+Meaning that, with GraphQL, if you need a new field, there is no need to go to a fresh code iteration in the back end.
+You only need to establish the scope of data from the schema, and they will be exposed and be readily available to you.

 Another advantage of using GraphQL is its ease of integration with multiple data sources.
 Meaning that your API can return information from your, possibly, several databases and APIs (including legacy REST APIs).